Gluten-Free Vegan Lemon Mousse

-And if you love this recipe, make sure you check out the upgraded version…Vegan Lemon Mousse Tarts that are made with this lemon mousse recipe and a raw pecan and date crust.
+And if you love this recipe, make sure you check out my upgraded version, Vegan Lemon Mousse Tarts, that are made with this lemon mousse recipe and a raw pecan and date crust.

 To make this recipe, all you have to do is keep a can of full-fat coconut milk in the back of your refrigerator (at all times!) because you never know when the moment will strike and you will be craving a quick, healthy dessert or need a healthy topping for something else.

 Once you have your canned coconut milk waiting patiently in the refrigerator, it only takes about 5 minutes to make and needs just 3 clean ingredients!